 This is why since 1915 after having reached unity the artist opens it up to multiplicity:

-Pier and Ocean 5 shows unity (the central square) opening higher up to duality and then flowing back into the manifold space around.
-The initial multiplicity of imbalanced situations concentrate into a unity (a perfectly balanced relationship between opposites) and then unity reopens to a multiplicity of different parts.
+Pier and Ocean 5 shows in fact unity (the central square) opening higher up to duality and then flowing back into the manifold space around.
+The initial multiplicity of imbalanced situations concentrate into a unity (a perfectly balanced relationship between opposites) and then unity reopens to a multiplicity of imbalanced relationship between horizontals and verticals.

-This is, mutatis mutandis, what we are now observing in the Neoplastic compositions.
+Mutatis mutandis, this is what we are now observing in the Neoplastic compositions.

 Mondrian’s hopes of being “recognized” in Paris were dashed.